Inertia-Lighting/staff-handbook/topics/chain-of-command/chain-of-command.md

    [Customer Support](./customer-support.md)

 ## Responsibilities
 Staff members are expected to follow the chain of command.
+Following the chain of command allows for our staff team to be efficient and effective.
+Whenever possible, staff members should reach out to the next level of the chain of command instead of reaching out directly to Company Management.

 **Good Examples:**
 - > OrangeDragonSlayer (Moderator) has an urgent question, they ask an Admin, no response was given in a timely manner, then they ask a relevant Team Leader.